pwilmart/PAW_BLAST/README.md

 - `db_to_db_blaster.py`
 - `annotate_from_BLAST-map.py`

 `make_subset_DB_from_list_3.py` - Helper script to make subset FASTA files, typically from [PAW pipeline](https://github.com/pwilmart/PAW_pipeline) results files.
-The input is a test file with one protein accession per line.
+The input is a plain text file with one protein accession per line.
 Matching sequences from a selected FASTA file are collected and written to a new FASTA file.
-If the list of accessions has been parsed to simplify/shorten, then some modification of the code to find matching accessions in the FASTA file may be needed.
+If the list of accessions has been parsed to simplify/shorten, the script might work as expected.
+It tries to use an "in" test rather than an equality test for matching to (hopefully) include subset string matches.
+The results should be checked to see if some modification of the code to find matching accessions in the FASTA file may be needed.
+Clean subset string matching (not over-matching) can be tricky to achieve.
 This is a good reason not to alter accessions.

 `db_to_db_blaster.py` - This is the main script that creates BLAST format sequence sets, runs BLAST locally, parses the results to find the reciprocal best matches, and writes a tab-delimited text summary file.
 More details are in subsequent sections below.